Accommodation Guidelines

 Reasonable accommodations are those that do not fundamentally alter the nature of an academic course or the institution’s policies, including the required courses for a B.A. or B.S. degree and do not place an undue hardship on the institution.
 Reasonable accommodations are distinguished from services of a personal nature that PC does not provide.
 In addition, PC does not provide transportation to any classes or medical offices for any student.

-Students who wish to request reasonable accommodations are expected to self-disclose by completing the Accommodations Initial Intake Form and by providing current documentation of their disability.
-Documentation must not be more than three calendar years old from the student’s initial date of enrollment at Presbyterian College.
-Students may contact the Academic Success Office about securing accommodations at any time, though most students do so in their first semester of enrollment.
-Documentation should be directly sent to the Academic Success Office (not the Admissions Office) in advance of arrival to campus.
-Documentation should be sent to accommodations@presby.edu OR to Presbyterian College, Academic Success Office/Accommodations, 503 S. Broad Street, Clinton, SC 29325.
+Students who wish to request reasonable accommodations are expected to self-disclose by completing the Accommodations Initial Intake Form, meeting with the Accessible Education Coordinator, and providing current documentation of their disability.
+Students may contact the Accessible Education Office about securing accommodations at any time, though most students do so in their first semester of enrollment or soon after a new diagnosis.
+Documentation should be directly sent to the Accessible Education Office (not the Admissions Office) in advance of arrival to campus.
+Documentation should be sent to accommodations@presby.edu OR to Presbyterian College, Accessible Education Office, 503 S. Broad Street, Clinton, SC 29325.

 The Presbyterian College Catalog is available annually to each student.
 This catalog contains information about required coursework and majors, and it has answers to many questions that an incoming student will need to know when enrolling at the institution.
 The college also supplies each student with The Garnet Book, a student handbook on rules, regulations, etc. for campus life.
 Each student should study these publications to become familiar with the academic and student life requirements.